GavinScoville/GavinScoville/_posts/2025-11-12-SSS-Report.md

 My next goal is to build a wave model capable of simulating multi-spectrum wave–wave interactions, diffraction, and refraction using Navier–Stokes equations.
 Maybe on a geodesic grid.
 It may be a while.

 **Email List Serve**
-This project started as a way to get automatic emails when the waves near Bellingham look good for surfing.
+This project started as a way to get automatic emails when the waves near Fort Ebey look good for surfing.
 The model updates every 15 minutes, sends out an email if need be, and creates a historical archive of training data.
-Please contact me if you want to be on the automatic email listserv (~5 emails a month in the winter).
+Please contact me if you want to be on the automatic email list serve (~5 emails a month in the winter).

 [See the most recent Salish Sea Surf Report ->](https://github.com/GavinScoville/Buoy-Proj/blob/main/Salish-Surf-Report.md)